 Jersey's next generation of Formula 1 engineers take part in global competition

-Students from schools across Jersey are taking part in a worldwide competition to design a Formula 1 racing car.
+Students from schools across Jersey will enter a worldwide competition to design a Formula 1 racing car.

 Teams from secondary schools will attempt to create, design, market and race a small-scale F1 racing car, powered by a CO2 canister, on a specially constructed track.